Oya-o! Oya-o! Eje ka lo-o-o. Iṣe mbe lati ṣe-e-e!” sang the children of Ilé-Ifẹ̀

 “Mmoguo is that rhythmic, musical element during storytelling that moves both the teller and the audience into a communal happening of musical dramatic arts with a collective, creative expression of hand-clapping, song and dance.” ~ J’miah Nabawi

 (See the “Cultural Enrichment” section in “Why Spiders Hide in Corners” by J’miah Nabawi.
 Now available on Amazon in French, Spanish, German and Mandarin Chinese)

 Drum-Talk Drums™ is an experiential, group drumming activity that encourages a community spirit of friendship and cooperation.
 With rhythm and music-making at the core, the Drum-Talk Drums™ program aligns itself with scientific investigations that have shown that drumming enhances the immune system, relieves stress, engages self-expression and well-being.

 DRUM-TALK DRUMS!™ was conceived by J’miah Nabawi and developed and presented with Dr. Taffey Cunnien (LPC, NCC, CPCS) at Savannah College of Art and Design’s (SCAD) under the auspices of Counseling and Student Support Services (CS3) in 2008.

-The following program offerings listed here will also make the necessary “Standards” connections.
-Teacher and Artist will do the initial conferencing to discuss the needs of the classroom and teacher to better direct the supplemental information, activities and culminating experience in performance.
+Teacher and Artist will do the initial conferencing to discuss the needs of the classroom and teacher to better direct the supplemental information, activities and culminating experience during artist residencies.

 A fictional character, Skat Skadoodle, takes on the role of the MC/Show Host where time and planning may permit for a public or school-wide assembly and presentation of students’ work.